Tamar of Georgia: Early reign

+Marriages

-Queen Tamar's marriage was a question of state-importance.
+Queen Tamar's marriage was a question of state importance.
 Pursuant to dynastic imperatives and the ethos of the time, the nobles required Tamar to marry in order to have a leader for the army and to provide an heir to the throne.
 Every group strove to select and secure the acceptance of its candidate in order to strengthen its position and influence at court.
-Two main factions fought for the influence in Tamar's court: clan of Mkhargrdzeli and Abulasan.
+Two main factions fought for the influence in Tamar's court: the clans of Mkhargrdzeli and Abulasan.
 The faction of the Abulasan won, the choice was approved by Tamar's aunt Rusudan and council of feudal lords.
 Their choice fell on Yuri, son of the murdered prince Andrei I Bogolyubsky of Vladimir-Suzdal, who later lived as a refugee among the Kipchaks of the North Caucasus.
 They called an influential person in the kingdom, the great merchant Zankan Zorababeli.
 He was given the mission of bringing the bridegroom to Tbilisi.
-He fulfilled his mission with zeal, the prince was brought to Georgia to marry the queen in 1185.
+He fulfilled his mission with zeal, and the prince was brought to Georgia to marry the queen in 1185.

 The young man – valiant, perfect of body and pleasant to behold – Yuri proved to be an able soldier, but a difficult person and he soon ran afoul of his wife.
 The strained spousal relations paralleled a factional struggle at the royal court in which Tamar was becoming more and more assertive of her rights as a queen regnant.
 The turning point in Tamar's fortunes came with the death of the powerful Catholicos-Patriarch Michael whom the queen replaced, as a chancellor, with her supporter, Anton Gnolistavisdze.
 Tamar gradually expanded her own power-base and elevated her loyal nobles to high positions at the court, most notably the Mkhargrdzeli.